Chumuitripura45/Simple-Speak-Dictionary-Using-Python/README.md

 # Simple-Speak-Dictionary-Using-Python
-We can make our system say out the meaning of the word given as input. which speak the meaning when we want to have the meaning of the particular word.
+I can make our system say out the meaning of the word given as input. which speak the meaning when we want to have the meaning of the particular word.

 # Libraries required to be installed using pip command:
 1. PyDictionary